 Most likely, when your dog was once a puppy, you might have a small-sized stainless steel dog bowl for him.
 As your puppy grew older, you transitioned into a bigger stainless steel dog dish for him, too.

 Now that you have small and big stainless steel dog dishes, you can use these two to make a slow feeder for your dogs.

 Turn the smaller food bowl upside down and place it in the middle of the bigger dog bowl.
 This will create a dome at the center.
 Place your pup’s food around the dome and be surprised to see your dog eating slowly.

 Did you know that snuffle mats can serve the same purpose as slow-feed dog bowls?

-Snuffle mats are generally used for foraging training (training your dogs to develop their smelling skills), to keep them preoccupied, and spend off energy which encourages them to lose weight.
+Snuffle mats are generally used for foraging training (training your dogs to develop their smelling skills), to keep them preoccupied, and to spend off energy, which encourages them to lose weight.

 But when you have a dog who eats so fast, use your snuffle mat most of the time to feed your dog, and it will serve the same purpose as slow-feed dog bowls.
 The time spent looking for dog treats and kibbles within the mat would encourage your dog to eat slowly.